-Before jumping the gun and choosing whatever form of BC your best friend is on or the first one your doctor suggests, it’s worth it to do a little research and self-reflection.
+Before jumping the gun and choosing whatever form of birth control your best friend is on or the first one your doctor suggests, it’s worth it to do a little research and self-reflection.

 Here are some simple steps to make the process a bit smoother and easier to manage.

 The good news is that there are loads of options to choose from that all have the same end goal: to prevent pregnancy.
 The bad news is that each form of BC can affect every woman differently.
 Much like dating apps, many women try out different kinds of BC before landing on their perfect match.
 The most common method is “The Pill”, which comes as progestin-only or combined with estrogen.
 There are also long acting reversible contraceptives, like IUDs, which notoriously get the most side eye because, well, the idea of keeping something inside your body for years on end can be unsettling.
 But again, each method has its own flaws and benefits.
 Our point?
 Again, much like dating, there are plenty of fish in the sea.
 Your future self will thank you for carefully considering all types of birth control before you jump in.

 Once you’ve gotten to know each form of birth control, there are vital questions to ask yourself and things to consider before committing to “the one.”
 Some include:

 - Will I remember to take a pill at the same time every day?

 - Why am I taking it?
 Aside from pregnancy prevention, birth control can have other benefits, such as preventing acne and controlling painful periods.

 Prepping answers to these questions for your doctor’s appointment will help you end up in the right place.